aeallen/pher-response-quantification/README.md

 # Quantitative analysis of the yeast pheromone response pathway
 Code for analysis of experiments that quantify the yeast pheromone response

+## Imaging Cytometry

+Imaging cytometry data analysis was performed using the 'Celigo Data Analysis' jupyter notebook.
+This notebook has the following requirements: numpy, matplotlib, seaborn, pandas, scipy, and glob.
+For an example data set please email pomeroy@unc.edu

+## Flow Cytometry

+Flow cytometry data analysis was performed using the 'FlowAnalysis' jupyter notebook.
+This notebook has the following requirements: wx, math, FlowCytometryTools, pandas os, numpy, matplotlib, scipy, andseaborn.
+The example data set is included.

+For more information about the FlowCytometyTools package see the [FlowCytometryTools Github](https://github.com/eyurtsev/FlowCytometryTools).

 ## Gradient Tracking

 Scripts used for the analysis of gradient tracking experiments done in microfluidic chambers